+Figure III.1

 Sea-based sources

 [A priori this will include mainly fisheries (including commercial, subsistence, and recreational), aquaculture, shipping and cruise tourism and offshore resource exploration.
 Details will be provided on the specific types of activities within each sector that may lead to plastic pollution, whenever possible.]

-The major sectors of maritime activity in the Arctic region are fisheries (including commercial, subsistence, and recreational), aquaculture and shipping including cruise tourism.
-One emerging sector of activity that may need consideration is offshore resource exploration and exploitation including the use and potential discharge of plastic materials contained in offshore chemicals (Moskeland et al., 2018) .
+The major sectors of maritime activity in the Arctic region are fisheries (including commercial, subsistence, and recreational), aquaculture, and shipping, including cruise tourism.
+One emerging sector of activity that may need consideration is offshore resource exploration and exploitation, including the use and potential discharge of plastic materials contained in offshore chemicals (Moskeland et al., 2018) .

 Fisheries